Foot Pronation Exercises

 What is Foot Pronation?

-This can irritate the plantar fascia on the bottom of the foot causing fasciitis.
 Over time this imbalance in the body can cause overuse and pain in the ankles, knees, hips, and even up in the back.

 Pronation refers to the inward roll of the foot during normal motion and occurs as the outer edge of the heel as it strikes the ground and the foot rolls inward and flattens out.

-A moderate amount of foot pronation is required for the foot to function properly, however damage and injury can occur during excessive pronation.
+A moderate amount of pronation is required for the foot to function properly, however damage and injury can occur during excessive pronation.

 When excessive pronation does occur the foot arch flattens out and stretches the muscles, tendons and ligaments underneath the foot.

 The lower leg turns inward putting the knee and hip out of alignment causing the back to be rotated.
+Ouch!

 Foot Pronation Exercises:

-Ball roll:
+Ball Roll:

 Standing or sitting roll the bottom of your foot over a spiky reflexology ball or a golf ball.
 Roll it back and forth and over any sore spots for up to 2 minutes each day.

-ISOMETRIC INVERSION AND EVERSION OF THE FOOT: Helps to correct pronation and supination problems with the feet and strengthen the ankles to support these imbalances.
+Helps to correct pronation and supination problems with the feet and strengthen the ankles to support these imbalances.

 Exercises:

-For Supination: Place ball or pillow between feet and invert or squeeze the ball between your feet, hold for 2 seconds and relax, repeat for 10 repetitions.
+For Foot Supination: Place ball or pillow between feet and invert or squeeze the ball between your feet, hold for 2 seconds and relax, repeat for 10 repetitions.

 To see these and many more exercises for Foot Pronation and other common foot ailments check out the brand new Foot Ebook available here.